pyslackers/website/CONTRIBUTING.md

 (.venv) $ ./manage.py createoauth2app --client-id $CLIENT_ID --client-secret $CLIENT_SECRET --provider {google,twitter}
 ```

+### Docker Environment Backend Services

+The default backend services can be run with `docker-compose up`, which will both expose ports locally as well as be available for inter-dependant links through the default docker networking (Celery -> Redis, Celery -> Postgres, etc.).

 # Testing

 You need to follow the [above](#developing), and then run: